fastify/fastify-passport/README.md

 fastifyPassport.authorize('twitter-authz', { failureRedirect: '/account' })
 ```

-`.authorize` allows the use of multiple strategies by passing an array of strategy names, and allows the use of already instantiated Strategy instances by passing the instance as the strategy, or an array of instances.
+`.authorize` allows the use of multiple strategies by passing an array of strategy names and allows the use of already instantiated Strategy instances by passing the instance as the strategy, or an array of instances.

 ### use(name?: string, strategy: Strategy)